Intelligent-Instruments-Lab/iil.is/src/routes/research/stacco.md

   alt="Stacco V2"
   caption="Stacco V2"/>

 Stacco introduces a novel approach to music notation with neural audio synthesis, by allowing the user to draw trajectories and gestures on the top of the instrument itself.
-We refer to this approach embodied sketching.
+We refer to this approach as _embodied sketching_.
 This method is being used in a series of workshops with artists aiming at understanding the possible compositional practices with neural synthesis, and investigate strategies to make the model more interpretable by the user.

 <CaptionedImage